-The Board also set objectives and targets for its executives and employees for the 30 June 2018 financial year.
-The quantum of short-term incentive payments and long term incentive payments to be made to executives are determined by the extent to which they achieve strategic objectives set by the board.
-Given many of these objectives are closely linked to strategy, it is not possible for the Company to publicly disclose the objectives until they are achieved.
-These objectives are summarised, to the extent possible, as follows:
+The Board sets objectives and targets for its executives and employees for each financial year.
+The quantum of short-term incentive payments and long term incentive payments to be made to executives are determined by the extent to which they meet achieve strategic objectives set by the board.
+Given many of these objectives are closely linked to strategy, it is not possible for the Company to publicly disclose the objectives until they are fully achieved.
+These objectives are summarised, to the extent possible in the following pages.